justinjest/python-essentials/lessons/12Advanced Data Visualization Techniques.md

 3. How to build dynamic dashboards using Dash.
 4. The differences between static and interactive visualizations and their real-world applications.

-Explore the [Plotly Documentation](https://plotly.com/python/) and [Dash Documentation](https://dash.plotly.com/) for further learning and inspiration.
+For more details, explore the [Plotly Documentation](https://plotly.com/python/) and [Dash Documentation](https://dash.plotly.com/).

+---

+### Additional Resources:
+1. **Matplotlib Tutorials:** For more detailed Matplotlib tutorials, check out [Matplotlib Tutorials](https://matplotlib.org/stable/tutorials/index.html).
+2. **Seaborn Gallery:** Explore different plot examples at the [Seaborn Gallery](https://seaborn.pydata.org/examples/index.html).
+3. **Data Visualization in Python:** To explore more about data visualization strategies and best practices, visit [Data Visualization in Python](https://realpython.com/python-data-visualization-using-matplotlib/).